-- 26 City staff, who have worked hard to adapt and succeed amidst the uncertainty of this pandemic.
-The - 27 City Council is to be commended for adjusting to remote meetings, while still maintaining contact with - 28 our community members.
-Lynnwood's Federal CARES Act monies have been used to support struggling - 29 households and businesses.
+- 26 who have worked hard to adapt and succeed amidst the uncertainty of this pandemic.
+The City Council - 27 is to be commended for adjusting to remote meetings, while still maintaining contact with our - 28 community members.
+Lynnwood's Federal CARES Act monies were used to support struggling - 29 households and businesses.
 Lynnwood's Utility Billing Reduced Rates and Discounts are providing - 30 meaningful assistance to community members in need.
-By working together, we have found ways to - 31 overcome the financial downturn of 2020, minimize COVID-19 financial impacts, and prepare this - 32 thoughtful Preliminary Budget for 2021-2022. - 33 It is essential that despite our difficult economy, the Preliminary Budget maintains our focus on our - 34 Strategic Plan priorities.
-Previous budget themes were: Fix it, Refresh it, Grow it (2015-2016); Convene, - 35 Converse and Collaborate (2017-2018); and Building Lynnwood's Future (2019-2020).
-Our biennial - 36 budgets have kept us moving on an intentional path forward.
-Now, more than ever, it is imperative that - 37 the City continue to improve our services and methods of service delivery; transform to maximize our - 38 effectiveness; and achieve our Strategic Plan priorities with intention.
-We will remain focused, nimble, - 39 and driven. - 40 This Preliminary Budget is a comprehensive fiscal and policy document in that it contains a six-year - 41 financial forecast, Lynnwood's Strategic Plan, our Financial Policies, descriptions of funds, departments, - 42 and programs based upon Budgeting for Outcome principles.
-The Table of Contents can help you - 43 navigate the important information herein. - 44 This Budget adheres to the standards of the Government Financial - 45 Officers Association (GFOA), State Auditors Office (SAO), the Generally - 46 Accepted Accounting Principles (GAAP), the Revised Code of Washington - 47 (RCW), and the Lynnwood Municipal Code (LMC).
-Our past-two budgets - 48 were honored with GFOA's Distinguished Budget Presentation Award. - 49 Employing artful brevity, this Preliminary Budget has approximately 140 - 50 fewer pages than the 2019-2020 Budget.
-In order to conserve natural - 51 resources and avoid COVID-19 transmission, this preliminary budget is - 52 - available electronically from the City's website (www.Lynnwoodwa.gov) - 53 or a portable storage device upon request.
+By working together, we have found ways to - 31 overcome the financial downturn of 2020, minimize COVID-19 financial impacts, and prepare this - thoughtful Budget for 2021-2022. - 33 It is essential that despite our difficult economy, the Budget maintains our focus on our Strategic Plan - 34 priorities.
+Previous budget themes were: Fix it, Refresh it, Grow it (2015-2016); Convene, Converse, and - 35 Collaborate (2017-2018); and Building Lynnwood's Future (2019-2020).
+Our biennial budgets have kept - 36 us moving on an intentional path forward.
+Now, more than ever, it is imperative that the City continue - 37 to improve our services and methods of service delivery; transform to maximize our effectiveness; and - 38 achieve our Strategic Plan priorities with intention.
+We will remain focused, nimble, and driven. - 39 This Budget is a comprehensive fiscal and policy document in that it contains a six-year financial - 40 forecast, Lynnwood's Strategic Plan, our Financial Policies, descriptions of funds, departments, and - 41 programs based upon Budgeting for Outcome principles.
+The Table of Contents and Reader's Guide can - 42 help you navigate the important information herein. - 43 This Budget adheres to the standards of the Government Financial - 44 Officers Association (GFOA), State Auditors Office (SAO), the Generally - 45 Accepted Accounting Principles (GAAP), the Revised Code of Washington - 46 (RCW), and the Lynnwood Municipal Code (LMC).
+Our past-two budgets - 47 were honored with GFOA's Distinguished Budget Presentation Award. - 48 Employing artful brevity, this Budget has significantly fewer pages than - 49 the 2019-2020 Budget.
+In order to conserve natural resources and avoid - 50 COVID-19 transmission, this budget is available electronically from the - 51 City's website (www.Lynnwoodwa.gov) or a portable storage device - 52 upon request.